lauslim12-old/javafx-crud/README.md

 If you want to simply create a fat/uber JAR with Shade, then simply do the following:
 - `mvn clean package`.
 The resulting program will be located in the `target/` folder.

+## Installations and Usage (Presenting Data Project)
+For Users/Developers,
+- `git pull repo` or `git clone` to copy the repository.
+- Open the `presenting-data` project in Eclipse or Intellij Idea.
+- Make sure that you already have JavaFX configured in your IDE.
+- Run the project as you used to do, but don't forget to add these extra VM arguments: `--module-info path/to/javafx/sdk/lib --add-modules javafx.controls, javafx.fxml`
+- Enjoy!